-Write down the Allocation ID (eipalloc-xxxxxxxx) of the added EIP, because the ID is needed later for setting up the AWS elastic IP resource.
+Write down the Allocation ID (eipalloc-xxxxxxxx) of the added EIP because it is necessary to set up the AWS Elastic IP resource later.

 6) Configure the route table.

 Add the routing to the Internet gateway so that the AWS CLI can communicate with the regional endpoint via NAT.